efea-umich/cse-593/main-project/project.typ

     - 3b: You would like to order takeout instead.
 Tell Joyce:\ _"I would actually rather get takeout instead of chicken if that works for you"_
 ]

-For every task, we will ask the user to complete it using the new smartwatch keyboard prototype and the standard smartwatch keyboard.
+For every task, we asked the user to complete it using the new smartwatch keyboard prototype and the standard smartwatch keyboard.
 We instruct the user to fix any mistakes they make while they type before continuing the sentence.
 Afterwards, we also asked the participant to complete the same task on their smartphones, measuring the time from when they begin to reach into their pocket to when they press send on their phones.

 Task 1 evaluates the suggestions feature of the smartwatch. _"Yes"_ is one of the options presented to the participant in the suggestions menu.
 This task then provides data that measures how different measures behave when the user utilizes the suggestions feature.